 Priority coastal areas for nature

-The Eyre Peninsula Coastal Action Plan is a detailed conservation study and action plan which covers 2,475 kilometers of coastline – nearly half the length of South Australia’s coast - from Two Hummocks Point north of Whyalla to the eastern boundary of the Wahgunyah Conservation Park in the Far West.
+The Eyre Peninsula Coastal Action Plan is a detailed conservation study and action plan which covers 2,475km of coastline – nearly half the length of South Australia’s coast - from Two Hummocks Point north of Whyalla to the eastern boundary of the Wahgunyah Conservation Park in the Far West.
 It provides baseline information for the protection and management of the coast and outlines the actions required.

 Download a copy of the EP Coastal Action Plan:

 - Volume 1 (118.05 MB) - contains introduction, description of themes and databases, conservation themes, threats, glossary of terms and bibliography.

 - Volume 2 (11.68 MB) - conservation and threat summary, cell descriptions.